UCI Mountain Bike World Championships - Vallnord, Andorra, Jun 21st

 And the mountains, I miss already this steep never ending climb and descent so much every day.
 To be honest it had been so hard now to find desire to get out and bike on my local trails, yes, they are fun, yes, they are technical, there is a lot of yesses going on and even more hard work put by volunteers, those trails did turn a regular girl into a mountain biker after all but, but something is missing.
 This raw nature of high mountains and being able to just climb up or practice descending and having a wind in your hair any time you wish is all that is missing.
 And also, the temperatures at least in those summer months were great.
 This is I feel my new home away from home… I simply never wanted this trip to end.

 The course.
 The course is awesome.
 It’s not a little easy peasy thing by any means, it’s hard, it’s always technical, it’s always up or down, it has lots of single track and you are being consistently challenged and pushed to the limit while still having fun.
 The climbs are tough, most of the climbing in single track is technical, all of it is highly exhausting since the altitude, steepness and natural elements.
 All the descending is tricky, tough and requires lots of open mind and commitment.
 You are at all times on the edge, gasping for air and at the apex of excitement.
-The initial climb from the start will wind you up, the rooty technical climb to the rock garden will make sure your legs feel like noodles by the time you get there, then the rooty and rocky approach to the rock garden when you just have to go will test your commitment, you will have to pick best line and trust in your abilities.
+The initial climb from the start will wind you up, the rooty technical climb to the rock garden will make sure your legs feel like noodles by the time you get there, then the bumpy and rocky approach to the rock garden when you just have to go will test your commitment, you will have to pick best line and trust in your abilities.
 Then comes the steep, narrow, dh part of the course called the rampage, super fun but really rough, especially when wet.
 Everything is on the angle here and all roots are off camber.
-Then comes the soul sucking red zone climb, nothing more to do here but put your head down, grind your teeth and keep of spinning.
+Then comes the soul sucking red zone climb, nothing more to do here but put your head down, grind your teeth, keep of spinning and know in your heart that there is an end somwhere.
 There is so much to this course throughout, steep drops (or roll downs as Emily batty calls them), more steep climbs, super-fast descends in the massive berm setting, the NASA bridge and super-fast section right before finish.
 This is pretty brilliant course but to ride if well and ride it fast you got to be amazingly well rounded and skilled.
 That’s why the world’s best gather here and show up on the start line!
 This is no joke, everyone is a champion here and it’s not like medals for everyone crew.
-We have champions and best of their countries and one of the best in the world in what they do.
+We have champions and best of their countries and one of the best in the world in what they do including former pros and Olympic medalists.
 Everyone is fast here and it makes it for heck of the race!

 After the most beautiful, almost hot and sunny morning the day before my race we had front roll in with torrential rain at first which turned into the hail storm of epic proportion.
 It hailed for so long and so hard that course flooded instantly and all the exposed areas of it were covered with masses of cold, white piles of massive hail.
 Therefore, the men’s afternoon race had been postponed until the next morning.
 Which meant those guys will be racing right before my race.
 Because of the whole extreme weather, we were trapped on the mountain for the longest time and could not take gondola down to go back to the hotel and get warm again.
 We were simply freezing for the longest time.
 The weather is quite unpredictable out here and ever changing and next time I will remember to carry with myself the layers of clothing rather than leaving it back in the car or even hotel!